kennysmithed/oels_emlar2023/README.md

 # oels_emlar2023
 Slides and code for Kenny Smith's tutorial at [Experimental Methods in Language Acquisition Research](https://emlar.wp.hum.uu.nl), April 2023.

+The slides (oels_emlar2023.pptx and oels_emlar2023.pdf) contain links to other useful resources - the main one if you want much more detail is the link to [my Online Experiments course page](https://kennysmithed.github.io/oels2022/) at Edinburgh.

 NB Word stimuli in the Martin & White (2021) example were provided by Alex Martin and can also be found on his personal website and OSF page.